vanitasvitae/GSOC2018/index.md

 * [Smack](https://github.com/igniterealtime/Smack): Progress can be found in the openpgp branch in my [fork](https://github.com/vanitasvitae/Smack/tree/openpgp).
-* [pgpainless](https://github.com/vanitasvitae/pgpainless): In order to implement OpenPGP functionality for Smack, I forked the project [bouncy-gpg](https://github.com/neuhalje/bouncy-gpg) and made some modifications.
+* [pgpainless](https://github.com/vanitasvitae/pgpainless): In order to implement OpenPGP functionality for Smack, I created my own simple to use library.

 ## Demo client